PaulApivat/chain_data/README.md

 1. A SQL primer to explore Ethereum on Dune Analytics.
 [Tool]
 2. Top 10 Projects in DeFi, by the numbers in both SQL and GraphQL.
-Build a [Dashboard]
+Build a [Dashboard] 2a.
+See if possible to do a [rabbithole quest](https://rabbithole.gg/quests) on any coins.
 3. Top 10 Metrics investors use to evaluate DeFi projects [Metrics] [Queries]
 4. Join community
+5. Reflections on phase 1 (falling down the rabbit hole yet?)

 ### Phase 2 The Graph Protocol